It seems you are offline. Please check your connection and try again.

 A virtual number is great for one time codes, but it is not a SIM card.
 Some uses simply need a real handset, and no online service can fake that:

-× Long term use: you cannot keep one line as your main contact for years.
+× Long term use: you cannot keep one number as your main contact for years.

-× Voice calls: these lines are built to receive a text, not to take a call.
+× Voice calls: these numbers are built to receive a text, not to take a call.

 × Bank or ID checks: these often demand a SIM in your own name.